llacroix/docker/README.md

 pass a password in cleartext anywhere.

-The .pgpass file should be enough to connect to the database without setting an env variable named PGPASSWORD or using --db_password.
-This image doesn't support storing password in cleartext or as a parameter so --db_password will have no effect on the connection retry unless you pass the env variable:
+The .pgpass file should be enough to connect to the database without setting an env variable named PGPASSWORD or using `--db_password`.
+This image doesn't support storing password in cleartext or as a parameter so `--db_password` will have no effect on the connection retry unless you pass the env variable:

     I_KNOW_WHAT_IM_DOING=TRUE